 Having a smaller crowd for Thanksgiving dinner this year?
 Smoke a juicy turkey breast on the smoker!
-Made with a homemade dry rub and ready in about 2 hours.
+Made with a savory dry rub and butter bath, and ready in about 2 hours.

-This delicious smoked turkey breast is the perfect easy recipe if your family prefers white meat!
-One of the most popular recipes on my blog is my Whole Smoked Turkey for Thanksgiving – Step by Step Recipe, which thousands of you make every Thanksgiving.
+This delicious smoked turkey breast is the perfect easy recipe if your family prefers white meat for Thanksgiving!
+One of the most popular recipes on my blog is my Whole Smoked Turkey, which thousands of you make every Thanksgiving.
+But it’s meant to serve a crowd of people, and I know that’s just too much turkey for many of us!
+I’m proud to share this equally delicious, buttery Cajun smoked turkey breast recipe for smaller Thanksgiving gatherings.

 a photo of sliced smoked turkey breast